China: Authorities delete tennis star's #MeToo post about ex-top official | DW | 04.11.2021

 The post disappeared after approximately 30 minutes, but searches for her name spiked and screenshots circulated in private WeChat messages, over iMessage and on Twitter, which is banned in China.

-By Thursday, a search for Peng's account on Sina Weibo yielded no results, the account seemingly vanished or taken down.
+By Thursday, a search for Peng's account on Sina Weibo yielded no results.
+The account had seemingly vanished or had been taken down.

 Peng is a former top-ranked doubles player who secured 23 tour-level doubles titles, including Grand Slams at Wimbledon in 2013 and the French open in 2014.
 Peng has not played at the top level since the Qatar Open in early 2020.

 Peng's accusation against Zhang is the first since the #MeToo movement took hold in China in 2018.
-Authorities have worked to quickly quell discussion of sexual assault even though it was largely confined to academia, advocacy groups and media.
+Authorities have worked to quickly quell discussion of sexual assault, even though the issue was largely confined to academia, advocacy groups and media.

 The Communist Party has resisted any civil society actions that could spawn ideas and initiatives it cannot control.
 Social media is firmly in its grip.